We made changes to your tax return because we found a miscalculation. Your balance due changed as a result.

-If you disagree, call us at the toll-free number listed on your notice or write to us at the address on the contact stub within 60 days of the date of the notice.
-We can reverse the change to your account if your response provides additional information that justifies a reversal.
-However, if you can't provide additional information that justifies the reversal and we believe the reversal is in error, we'll forward your case for audit.
+Call us at the toll-free number listed on the top right corner of your notice or write to us at the address on the contact stub within 60 days of the date of the notice.
+We may be able to reverse the change to your account.
+However, if you’re unable to provide additional information that justifies a reversal, we'll forward your case for audit.
 This step gives you formal appeal rights, including the right to appeal our decision in court before you have to pay the additional tax.
-After we forward your case, the audit staff will contact you within five to six weeks to fully explain the audit process and your rights.
+After we forward your case, the audit staff will contact you within 5-6 weeks to fully explain the audit process and your rights.

 What happens if I disagree and I don't contact you within 60 days?

-If you don’t contact us within the 60-day period, you’ll lose your right to appeal our decision before you pay the tax.
-To dispute the changes, you will have to pay the tax and then file a claim for refund.
-You must submit the claim within three years of the date you filed the tax return, or within two years of the date of your last payment for this tax.
+You’ll lose your right to appeal our decision before you pay the tax.
+To dispute the changes, you must pay the tax and then file a claim for refund.
+You must submit the claim within 3 years of the date you filed the tax return, or within 2 years of the date of your last payment for this tax.

 What happens if I can’t pay the full amount I owe?

-You can request a payment plan if you can’t pay the full amount you owe.
+You can request a payment plan with us.
 Call us at the toll-free number on your notice to talk about payment options or learn more about them here.

 Am I charged interest on the money I owe?

-We don’t charge interest if you pay the full amount you owe by the payment due date on the payment coupon.
+Not if you pay the full amount you owe by the due date on the payment coupon.
 However, interest accrues on the unpaid balance after that date.

 Will I receive a penalty if I can’t pay the full amount?

 Yes, you will receive a late payment penalty.
-You can contact us at the toll-free number on your notice if you can’t pay the full amount due because of circumstances beyond your control.
-Contact us by the due date of your payment and, depending on your situation, we may be able to remove the penalty.
+You can call us at the toll-free number on your notice if you can’t pay the full amount due because of circumstances beyond your control.
+If you contact us by the due date of your payment we may be able to remove the penalty, depending on your situation.

 Tips for next year